 8. Getting ‘beach ready.’
 You do a DIY bikini wax 3 minutes before you get in the pool because it’s suddenly slightly warm and your kids make you go swimming.
-In the outdoor pool.
-In April.
+In the unheated outdoor pool.
 In the UK.
 In your Speedo.
 MILF?
 I think not.

 9. R&R. You take a book AND a magazine and don’t read either.
 But cart them around everywhere you go.
 Just in case.
 (Just in case what?
 A flying pig offers to look after your kids for half an hour?)

 10. Alternative R&R. You drink gin in a can whenever you can.
 (Score 1 point for every can you consume.)